cmcornejocrespo/devops-training-material/ansible/README.md

 ## Examples
 - Using Ansible to configure jboss stack and deploy test app
 - Using Ansible to configure wordpress stack
+- Run Ansible to provision EC2 instance in AWS